DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_DynamicRowLevelSecurity.md

 | Run as         | Modifying user            |

-This should give us the output of a body containing `"hackpp_sceapp_imp_co2_cons_raw_hdrid": "c210849e-31cb-ee11-9079-002248e466b9"`, `"_ownerid_value": "75591718-bcb3-ee11-a569-002248e466b9"`, `"_modifiedby_value": "75591718-bcb3-ee11-a569-002248e466b9"`, and
+After running a test this should give us the output of a body containing:
+- `"hackpp_sceapp_imp_co2_cons_raw_hdrid": "c210849e-31cb-ee11-9079-002248e466b9"`
+- `"_ownerid_value": "75591718-bcb3-ee11-a569-002248e466b9"`
+- `"_modifiedby_value": "75591718-bcb3-ee11-a569-002248e466b9"`
-`"RunAsSystemUserId": "75591718-bcb3-ee11-a569-002248e466b9"`
+- `"RunAsSystemUserId": "75591718-bcb3-ee11-a569-002248e466b9"`

-In our example the user is the same person who created and thereby modified the entity and thereby who triggered the function as the RunAsSystemUser.
+In our example the user is the same person who created and modified the entity and thereby who triggered the function as the RunAsSystemUser.
 Because we have no other user we are going to share ourself the access rights.

 Add a new Step and select `Perform an unbound action` from Dataverse.
 This action is a multitool for several functions and is not bound (associated with a table).

-For `Action Name` you will pick `GrantAccess` (or in other cases RevokeAccess).
+For `Action Name` you pick `GrantAccess` (or in other cases RevokeAccess).
 It will update the format of the action to fit your requested action with 2 new fields: Target and PrincipalAccess.
 For Target you must find your logical name of your Table.
 In this case it is hackpp_sceapp_imp_co2_cons_raw_hdr.
-Additionally you must pluralise it here by replacing the ending -y with -ies or else just adding -s and add its GUID inside Parentheses: `hackpp_sceapp_imp_co2_cons_raw_hdrs(GUID)`.
+Additionally you must pluralise the term by replacing the ending -y with -ies or else just adding -s and add its GUID inside Parentheses: `hackpp_sceapp_imp_co2_cons_raw_hdrs(GUID)`.
 You must replace the GUID placeholder with the dynamic content of `IMP_CO2_CONS_RAW_HDR`.
-For PrincipalAccess the formular expects you to input valid JSON code, which you can not fully comply yet.
+For PrincipalAccess the formular expects you to input valid JSON code, which you can not fully comply yet unless you follow the following steps:
 ```
 {
   "Principal": {